Have you ever initiated a conversation to work through a conflict with someone? How did it go?

 Share how you feel about what happened:

-- Example: “That’s really frustrating, because I’m counting on you to do these things.
-I feel disrespected and I don’t observe that it bothers you when you don’t follow through.”
+Example: “That’s really frustrating, because I’m counting on you to do these things.
+When you tell me one thing and do another, I feel disrespected.”

 Seek to understand what happened and why:

-- Example: “I want to understand why these things aren’t getting done.
-Why you will say something will be done by a certain time, and then it doesn’t happen.
-I want to know if this bothers you or if you see a problem with it.”
+Example: “I want to understand why these things aren’t getting done.
+Why you will say something will be done by a certain time, and then it doesn’t happen.”

 Express your desire:

-- Example: “I didn’t realize you had a family emergency this afternoon.
-Next time I’d like you to let me know when you need help.
-What do you think about getting together to see if there are some things we can put in place to help you stay focused?”
+Example: “I didn’t realize you had a family emergency this afternoon.
+Next time something unexpected comes up and you are able to, could you please text me a short note to let me know?
+What do you think about getting together to see if there are some strategies we can put in place to help you stay focused?”

 Seek to understand:

-- Example: “How can I help you feel more respected and loved?
-What is your love language?”
+Example: “How can I help you feel more respected and loved?”

 Seek to grow:

-Discuss: What do you like about these principles and what do you find difficult or confusing?
+Discuss: What do you like about these ways to confess to someone and what do you find difficult or confusing?

 Pray: In light of what we’ve discussed, how can we pray for each other right now?